Articles

 The surge in the need for interconnectivity among devices, system integration, and transparent data transfer has significantly enhanced the adoption of cloud computing for business operations.
 Initially, cloud technology was influential in simpler systems like Customer Relationship Management (CRM) and Human Capital Management (HCM).
-However, its role has now become indispensable in more complex systems, including Enterprise Resource Planning (ERP) and Product Lifecycle Management (PLM).
-The demands of the modern digital landscape have made cloud computing a crucial component in these systems, superseding traditional on-premise solutions.

 Traditional on-premise software, prevalent for decades, requires purchasing a license from the vendor for use in a specific system environment.
 This arrangement necessitates appropriate IT infrastructure and specialists to maintain these solutions.
 While this offers customization, it also means slower implementation and high initial costs.